Giurgiu Clocktower: Landmark of modern Giurgiu

 After Romania entered World War I in 1916, Giurgiu was mostly destroyed.
 Bucharest and the southern part of Romania were occupied.
 The Germans had the command, but the majority of those stationed in the vicinity and in Giurgiu were Bulgarians.
-The troops were extremely violent, retaliating on the locals of Giurgiu for their role in the Balkan War which saw the occupation of Cadrilater.
+The troops were extremely violent, retaliating on the locals of Giurgiu for their role in the 1913 Second Balkan War, which saw the Romanian occupation of Southern Dobruja.
 The Bulgarian troops encountered no resistance and there was no street fighting.
-However, after the troops entered the city, they set fire to the town and the tower, killing most of the people in their path.
-As a result, in 1918 when the Bulgarians left, more than half of Giurgiu was razed.
+However, after the troops entered the town, they set it on fire, which also affected the tower, and killing most of the people in their path.
+As a result, in 1918, when the Bulgarians left, more than half of Giurgiu had been razed.

 The tower was subsequently renovated, only to be left without a roof again in 1932.
-After the economic crisis was over, the renovation was entrusted to the architect Horia Teodoru which completed another renovation in 1934.
-However, during this renovation, the building surrounding the base of the tower was however not rebuilt.
+After the economic crisis was over, the renovation was entrusted to the architect Horia Teodoru who completed another renovation in 1934.
+The building surrounding the base of the tower was however not rebuilt by Teodoru.

+At 22 m high, the tower remained the tallest building in the city until the communist era, when a new apartment building surpassed it in height.

 After the Romanian Revolution, representatives of the “Teohari Antonescu” Museum requested from the local authorities the permission to assess and examine the tower.
 The assessment was completed in 1996.
 A new series of renovations began in 2001 and ended in 2007.
-The focus of this last renovation was consolidating the foundation of the tower, strengthening the structure by reinforcing it with concrete and, yet again, rebuilding the upper part of the tower.
+The focus of this last renovation was consolidating the foundation of the tower, strengthening the structure by reinforcing it with concrete and, yet again, rebuilding its upper part.

 Legend of the tunnels

 Local legends purport that there are several tunnels beneath the clocktower.
-These tunnels were said to have started at the base of the tower and continue to the old fortified walls of the city.
-Inspired by these legends, researchers and archeologists from the local community were interested in excavating around the tower.
-Researcher Mircea Alexa talks about how they wanted to verify these legends and took advantage of the renovations in the early 2000s as an opportunity for their discovery.
-Thus, they obtained an approval to dig around the tower, at its base.
-Colonel Dan Capatana, an archeologist and the former head of department at the Military Museum was also there during the excavation.
-The legends were debunked during the 2001-2007 renovation and restoration of the tower as no tunnels were discovered.
+These tunnels were said to start at the base of the tower and continue to the old city walls.
+Inspired by these legends, researchers and archseologists from the local community were interested in excavating around the tower.
+Researcher Mircea Alexa talks about how they wanted to verify these legends and took advantage of the renovations in the early 2000s.
+They obtained the approval to dig around the base of the tower.
+Colonel Dan Căpățâna, an archaeologist and former department head at the Military Museum, was also present.
+The legends were debunked during the 2001-2007 renovation and restoration works, as the excavations didn't unearth any tunnels.

+Discovery of the original clock mechanism

 The initial disappointment quickly dissipated when workers stumbled across the clock's original mechanism in 2005.
 Workers initially planned on discarding the mechanism thinking it was rubbish.
 After a closer look, local researchers assessed it to be the original mechanism of the clocktower.
 The gong alone weighed more than 50 kg.